 You can either walk back to your car at the platypus viewing platform or have a nice leisurely stroll around this pretty town.

 Herberton is a rather fascinating place.
-It’s got a real ‘small town’ and remote vibe about it, yet surprisingly it provided the biggest historical revelation I’ve yet encountered in North Queensland.
-I guess, as the oldest town in the Tablelands (est. 1880), it does have to prove itself.
+It’s got a real small town, remote vibe about it, yet surprisingly it had a couple of ripper activities for tourists here.
+I guess as the oldest town in the Tablelands (est. 1880), it does have to prove itself.

 This once tin-mining hotspot was booming in its heyday.
 The area was mined extensively until the price of tin dropped in the 70’s, which consequently led to a population fall from nearly eight thousand, to its current total of approx. 855.

-What’s left now is a pretty, hilly and peaceful neighbourhood that doesn’t look like it’s changed much since its inception, and tranquil mining fields that show a former glory.
+What’s left is a pretty, hilly and peaceful neighbourhood that doesn’t look like it’s changed much since its inception, and tranquil mining fields that show it’s former glory.

 Tip: Before your hike, you should definitely check out the Historic Village.
 It was more meaningful to explore Herberton’s pioneering past at the museum before walking alongside former mine shafts.
 It gave a real sense of scale and realism.
 Be sure to reserve at least 4 hours as there’s a lot to see.

-We didn’t note much wildlife apart from quite a few mamoth-sized cicadas, who made the forest sound alive.
+We didn’t note much wildlife apart from quite a few epic-sized cicadas, I didn’t realise they could get that big!

 Tip: This route isn’t very shaded so on a sunny day be sure to bring a cap and slip, slop, slap.